Blood is made up of several types of cells. These cells float in a liquid called plasma. The types of blood cells are:

-If your doctor suspects a low platelet count, he or she will first perform a physical examination.
-During the exam, your doctor will check your body for any unusual bruising or evidence of petechiae (the rash that often accompanies a low platelet count).
+If your doctor suspects a low platelet count, they’ll first perform a physical examination.
+During the exam, your doctor will check your body for any unusual bruising or evidence of petechiae, which is a rash that often accompanies a low platelet count.

 Your doctor may also feel your abdomen to check for an enlarged spleen, which can cause a low platelet count.
 You may also be asked if you have any family history of bleeding disorders since these types of disorders can run in families.

 To diagnose this condition, your doctor needs to do a complete blood count (CBC) test.
 This blood test looks at the amount of blood cells in your blood.
 It will tell your doctor if your platelet count is lower than it should be.
 A typical platelet count will range between 150,000 and 450,000 platelets per mL blood.

 Your doctor may also wish to have your blood tested for platelet antibodies.
 These are proteins that your body produces and that destroy platelets.
-Platelet antibodies can be produced as a side effect to certain drugs, such as quinine, or for unknown reasons.
+Platelet antibodies can be produced as a side effect to certain drugs, such as clopidogrel (Plavix), or for unknown reasons.

 Your doctor may also order blood-clotting tests, which includes partial thromboplastin time (PTT) and prothrombin time (PT).
 These tests simply require a sample of your blood.
 Certain chemicals will be added to the sample to determine how long it takes your blood to clot.

 If your doctor suspects that a problem in your bone marrow, they may order a bone marrow aspiration.
-In an aspiration, your doctor will use a needle to remove a small amount of bone marrow from one of your bones.
+During an aspiration, your doctor will use a needle to remove a small amount of bone marrow from one of your bones.

 A bone marrow biopsy may also be ordered.
-This test uses a needle to take a sample of your core bone marrow, usually from the hip bone.
+Your doctor will use a needle to take a sample of your core bone marrow, usually from the hipbone.
 It may be performed at the same time as a bone marrow aspiration.

-Treatment for low platelet count depends on the cause and severity of your condition.
+The treatment for a low platelet count depends on the cause and severity of your condition.
 If your condition is mild, your doctor may wish to hold off on treatment and simply monitor you.